Analysis: Plot Analysis

 Cunégonde’s brother, the Baron, does not want Candide and Cunégonde to marry.

 The Baron, despite all that has transpired, still clings to traditional beliefs about lineage and ancestry and refuses to allow his sister to marry Candide, who is of a lower social rank.
 The series of conflicts that seemed resolved at the climax are again complicated, creating suspense.

 Satire: The suspense here is absurd, as we already know that Candide has the power to return the Baron to slavery, or possibly to stab him in the guts again.
 Not to mention the fact that he doesn’t really want Cunégonde anymore.

 Candide returns the disagreeable Baron to the galley and marries Cunégonde.
 Candide purchases a small farm and he and his friends move in.

 Although it seems that the final obstacle to Candide’s happiness has been cleared, he is no longer enchanted with Cunégonde who has grown unattractive and irritable.
 Although the novel’s major conflict and suspense are resolved, the characters are unhappy—uncertainty remains as to whether they will continue living on the farm.

 The characters abandon philosophy in favor of hard work.

-SATIRE: This ending is certainly not a tragedy.
+Satire: This ending is certainly not a tragedy.
 It pretends to be a happy ending, but the characters’ satisfaction is dubious, to say the least.
 That makes this a satire of the happy conclusion.
-Also, Voltaire calls his last chapter "conclusion," which we think is rather tongue-in-cheek.
+Also, Voltaire calls his last chapter "conclusion," which we think is pretty dang tongue-in-cheek.